+The cover page is adapted from Café-Concert, a painting completed in 1888 by Georges Seurat.
 This PDF edition is generated from sources extracted from an ebook released by Project Gutenberg.
-The sources are marked up in Latex and processed with Lual TeX in a computer running GNU/LINUX.

-The main text font used is Cormorant Garamond Medium at 12pt designed by Christian Thalmann.

-The digital versions are released under the terms of Creative Commonss by ShareAlike (CC-BY-SA) for free download and usage.
+The sources are marked up in Later and processed with Lual TeX in a computer running GNU/LINUX.
+The main text font used is Cormorant Garamond The digital versions are released under the terms of Creative Commonss by ShareAlike (CC-BY-SA) for free download and usage.
+Medium at 11pt designed by Christian Thalmann.
 The volunteer-driven Sayahna Foundation relies on readers like you to submit typos, corrections, and suggestions for improvement.
 The contact id is info@sayahna.org.